 How to Change the Dynamic at the Dinner Table

-We all know that family meals are important for a vast array of reasons from helping your kids to establish healthier eating habits to decreasing the risk of teenage pregnancy and drug and alcohol use.
+We all know that family meals are important for a vast array of reasons from helping your kids establish healthier eating habits to decreasing the risk of teenage pregnancy and drug and alcohol use.
 But the reality is that for some, family dinners can be less of a dream and more of a nightmare.

 From picky eaters to kids who won’t sit still to family tensions that boil over during dinner, the stressors that surround family meals are real.
-And what’s worse, because of the idyllic version of family dinners that are so often portrayed in our culture, when our families do have struggles at the table it can feel like we are failing.
+And what’s worse, because of the idyllic versions of family dinners that are so often portrayed in our culture, when our families do have struggles at the table it can feel like we are failing.
 But I’m here to tell you that you aren’t!

 The reality is that there isn’t a family out there that hasn’t had some sort of difficult phase when it comes to family meals.
 You are not alone and, as parents, all of us are trying to figure out our family’s sweet spot.